-- (1) The student will be required to contact the Clinical Clearance Coordinator at hgtc-clinical@hgtc.edu or (843) 477-2138 to verify mandatory student compliance records for clinical rotations. - This will require proof of: - A current, valid Basic Life Support or CPR certification - Updated Immunization Records - Recent, valid Urine Drug Screen (UDS) and Criminal Background Check (CBC) - Note: Each individual student may need to provide Ms. Rhonda Sue Todd with other or more detailed information related to personal circumstances. - Proof of individual liability insurance - (2) It will be mandatory for students who are re-admitted to the program to participate and complete the Personalized Academic Coaching (PAC) Program Agreement.
+1. The student will be required to contact HGTC's clinical admissions office to verify mandatory student compliance records for clinical rotations.

+This will require a proof of:

+- A current, valid Basic Life Support or CPR certification - Updated Immunization Records - Recent, valid Urine Drug Screen (UDS) and Criminal Background Check (CBC) Note: Each individual student may need to provide HGTC's clinical admissions with other or more detailed information related to personal circumstances. - Proof of individual liability insurance - 2.
+It will be mandatory for students who are re-admitted to the program to participate and complete the Personalized Academic Coaching (PAC) Program Agreement.
 The PAC Program provides HGTC students with regularly scheduled academic/Writing Center support, mentoring, and/or college skills coaching in the Student Success and Tutoring Center on the Grand Strand Campus.
 Each participant is paired with an experienced coach for one-on-one weekly appointments for the duration of the semester.
-Should the student fail to show for an appointment or cancel a weekly appointment the student will be dismissed from the program.
+Should the student fail to show-up for an appointment or cancel a weekly appointment, the student will be dismissed from the program.
 The SSTC provides academic coaches who offer guidance for college skills, such as note-taking, time-management, test-taking anxiety, study skills, and more.
-During your session, the academic coaches will prompt you to: - Try new college skills strategies - Share college skills best practices and personal experiences with college skills - Discuss your current methods of studying, time-management, and note-taking
+During your session, the academic coaches will prompt you to: - Try new college skills strategies. - Share college skills best practices and personal experiences with college skills. - Discuss your current methods of studying, time-management, and note-taking. - 3.
+Radiology Tutor: Each re-admitted student will be scheduled to meet with the radiology program tutor for a minimum of one hour per week for the duration of the semester.
+Should the radiology tutor not be available the student will be required to meet with the course instructor for additional instruction and guidance.
+A grade recorded less than 75% on any written unit test or 70% on a quiz will require the student to meet one additional hour (total 2 hrs.) that week to review the test and learn their areas of weakness. - 4.
+The program will provide the student a copy of the current Student Handbook to be reviewed by the student.
+The student will have the opportunity to ask questions pertaining to its content.
+The student will acknowledge a written statement of acceptance and understanding verifying that the student has reviewed the handbook and agrees to abide by the policies and guidelines of the program.